CmKsg/CmKsg.github.io/_talks/ethereumAdvanced.md

 permalink: /research/ethereumAdvanced
 ---

+A more advanced look at the intricacies of the Ethereum blockchain.

 # Bridges

 Bridges connect blockchain networks.
 They enable connectivity and interoperability between blockchains.
 Blockchains operate in siloed environments, so they cannot trade or communicate with other blockchains naturally.